raditya1117/HoneyBadger/fastapi-testing/article.md

 ZeroDivisionError: float division by zero
 ```

-After an internal server error, the fastapi server stops and it must be restarted.
+After an internal server error, the FastAPI server stops, and it must be restarted.

 ### Method Not Allowed error

-The `Method Not Allowed` error occurs due to wrong HTTP method in the API call.
-If a FastAPI endpoint is defined using the POST request method and we call the API endpoint using GET request method, the FastAPI server runs into StarletteHTTPException with status code 405.
+The `Method Not Allowed` error occurs due to a wrong HTTP method in the API call.
+If a FastAPI endpoint is defined using the POST request method and we call the API endpoint using the GET request method, the FastAPI server runs into StarletteHTTPException with status code 405.
 For instance, we have defined the `/calculate` endpoint using the POST request method.
-When we send a GET request to the endpoint, the FastAPI app runs into StarletteHTTPException exception.
+When we send a GET request to the endpoint, the FastAPI app runs into the StarletteHTTPException exception.

 ```
 curl http://127.0.0.1:8080/calculate/ -X GET -H "Content-Type: application/json" -d '{"operation": "add", "num1":10, "num2": 10}'
 ```

-FastAPI internally handles the StarletteHTTPException and returns the `"Method Not Allowed"` message.
+FastAPI internally handles the StarletteHTTPException and returns the "Method Not Allowed" message.

 ```
 {"detail":"Method Not Allowed"}
 ```

-If you check the execution logs, you can see `405 Method Not Allowed` message as follows:
+If you check the execution logs, you can see the `405 Method Not Allowed` message as follows:

 ```
 INFO:     127.0.0.1:34004 - "GET /calculate/ HTTP/1.1" 405 Method Not Allowed
 ```
-In a similar manner, any API call with existing API endpoints but wrong HTTP method leads to Method Not Allowed Error.
+Similarly, any API call with existing API endpoints but an incorrect HTTP method results in a Method Not Allowed Error.

 ### Request Validation Error